alexwlchan/alexwlchan.net/src/_drafts/reading-a-chinese-dictionary.md

 Chinese dictionaries are organised by radical – all the characters with the water radical in one section, the fire radical another, the mouth radical another, and so on.
 Once you've identified the radical, you find the corresponding section of the dictionary, and look up the character there.
 Within a section, characters are ordered by *stroke count* – characters with more strokes appear later in the list.
-(The radical sections are usually ordered by stroke count in thr radical, too.)
+(The radical sections are usually ordered by stroke count in the radical, too.)

 So to look up a character in a dictionary, you: